Pullman National Historical Park: Preservation and rehabilitation

 The State of Illinois purchased Hotel Florence and the Administration and Factory Complex in 1991 and incorporated it into a state historic site through the Illinois Historic Preservation Agency.
 However, a 1998 arson destroyed much of the latter building before it could open to visitors.
 It is now in the process of reconstruction.
 President Barack Obama designated Pullman as a national monument, thus a component of the NPS, on February 19, 2015.
 It became the first unit of the NPS in Chicago.
 In 2015, the National Parks Conservation Association and the Chicago Chapter of the American Institute of Architects published a report on development for the park.

 In 2017, the National Park Service approved a plan to restore the clock tower building and turn it into a visitor center.
 The plan also calls for reconstructing the main gateway between the factory and housing areas.
 Toxic soil had to be first removed from the site.
 The soil was contaminated by waste materials when the factory was in use.
 The new visitor center opened on Labor Day, September 6, 2021.
 In attendance were local and national officials, including Illinois Governor J. B. Pritzker, and Secretary of the Interior Deb Haaland.
 The site opened to the public after the restoration of the Administration Building.

 The Consolidated Appropriations Act, 2023 redesignated the site as Pullman National Historical Park in December 2022.

 Interpretive programs

 Pullman National Historical Park partners with the non-profit 501(c)(3) American Passenger Rail Heritage Foundation to provide on-board educational programs for train passengers on the South Shore Line.
-On select Saturdays, Interpretive Guides with the APRHF Rail Rangers ride roundtrip between Millennium Station and South Bend Airport station to provide narration about the park and the other sites passengers see outside their window.
+On select Saturdays, Interpretive Guides with the APRHF Rail Rangers ride roundtrip between Millennium Station and South Bend International Airport station to provide narration about the park and the other sites passengers see outside their window.